• Skip to primary navigation

 • In a baking dish, drizzle half of the olive oil and set aside.

-• Coat the sablefish in the rest of the oil completely and place them in the dish.
-Then sprinkle them with salt and pepper.
+• Coat the sablefish fillets with the rest of the oil completely and place them in the dish.
+Then top them with salt and pepper.

-• Sprinkle artichokes, olives, sun-dried tomatoes, and shallots around the fish.
+• Sprinkle the artichokes, olives, sun-dried tomatoes, and red onions around the fish.
 Try to distribute the toppings as evenly as possible.

 • Then sprinkle fresh garlic, dried oregano, and aleppo pepper over the fish and toppings.
 Add more as needed,

-• Squeeze half of a lemon over the dish and bake until the fish is flaky and reads 140℉.
-Typically takes 15-20 minutes depending on the size of your filets.
-Avoid overbaking by checking the temperature when nearly done.
+• Squeeze half of a lemon over the entire dish and bake until the fish is flaky and reads 145°F. Typically takes 15-20 minutes, depending on the size of your filets.
+Check the fillets at 12 minutes.

-• Once out of the oven, garnish with feta crumbles and chopped parsley to serve.
+• Once the dish is out of the oven, garnish with crumbled feta and chopped parsley to serve.

 Notes

-All fish aren't created equal.
+Black cod is a forgiving fish and can handle being overbaked.
+That said, fish fillets aren't always created equal.
+The tail fillet will cook faster than the belly.
 Watch the time closely to ensure you cook it perfectly.
-Check the fish right at 15 minutes, either for a fork test or food thermometer to ensure it reaches 140F.
+Check the fish at 12-15 minutes, either for a fork test or food thermometer, to ensure it reaches 145F.

-Serve with a side of rice, roasted potatoes, quinoa, couscous, or pasta!
+Serve with rice, roasted potatoes, quinoa, couscous, or pasta!
 It's great with just about any lightly seasoned side.

 Store any leftovers in an airtight container in the fridge for up to 2 days.
 It's always best to eat seafood by the next day for optimal freshness.